-The last couple of years have been a study in contradiction.
-Sweatpants reigned supreme — but so have strappy separates.
+The last few years have been a study in contradiction.
+Sweatpants reigned supreme — but so did strappy separates.
 ‘Ugly’ shoes made a comeback, while high heels also staged a return.
-Fashion trends have occupied both far-reaching ends of the spectrum and if you think about it, that all makes sense.
-Quarantining has required everyone to tone it down for WFH environments and wear what’s most comfortable for an at-home desk.
-But, that can only last so long before the thirst for getting dressed up again must be quenched, and if the last few months are any indication of said thirst, the collective desire to put on something splashy is stronger than ever.
-These factors considered, it makes the task of predicting 2022’s biggest trends all the more complex.
+Fashion trends have occupied far-reaching ends of the spectrum and if you think about it, that all makes sense.
+The peak of quarantine required everyone to tone it down for WFH environments and wear what’s most comfortable for an at-home desk.
+But, that can only last so long before the thirst for getting dressed up again must be quenched, and the collective desire to put on something splashy is stronger than ever.
+These factors considered, it makes 2022’s biggest trends all the more complex.

-So, the year begins on an interesting foot.
-And subsequently, the year’s fashion highlights are likely to mirror this oscillation between practicality and flamboyance.
-Ahead, hear from experts from some of the most important retailers in the industry on the trends — both macro and micro — that they envision taking flight in the months ahead; not trends in the fleeting sense of the term, but rather, items and ideas that will help to shape the zeitgeist of what is sure to be considered a very pivotal time in fashion’s history.
+The year’s fashion highlights have mirrored this oscillation between practicality and flamboyance.
+Ahead, hear from experts from some of the most important retailers in the industry on the trends — both macro and micro — that they have seen take flight in 2022; not trends in the fleeting sense of the term, but rather, items and ideas that are helping to shape the zeitgeist of what is sure to be considered a very pivotal time in fashion’s history.

 Macro Trend: All Things Sexy